Contact Us 1-800-596-4880

 Select the default Mule and Java versions for new implementation and integration projects.
 The defaults appear in drop-down menus from which you select a version, for example, when creating a project.

-Versions not present in the IDE append a message similar to downloads upon project creation.
+The dropdown shows only locally available Mule runtime versions, including the bundled ones.
 Versions that don’t support a feature typically append a message, such as AsyncAPI implementation unsupported for Mule 4.4.

 You can set a different version at the project level (see Select Mule and Java Versions for a Project).